ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

  6. Should we have a curl://up in 2018 ?
 Where?
  7. Alternate build systems?
 Can we come up with something that works better for Windows?
  8. Discussions/questions.
 With kids not used to email anymore, should we "bless" stackoverflow for asking curl questions?
 Should we open a separate repo on github for "discussion" issues?
+ 9. Redesigning the web site.
+We have an offer, do people think its needed/desired?